-The batteries on your unit are installed by Newmar Corporation.
-These batteries are warranted by the battery manufacturer.
+The 12 volt battery on your unit is installed by Newmar Corporation and warranted by the battery manufacturer.
+Two six volt batteries may be optional.
 They are used to operate the 12 volt items in the unit.
 The batteries also operate the water heater's electronic ignition, landing jacks, etc. In-line breakers protecting these circuits are found near the batteries.
 If the tow vehicle is equipped with a charge line, the tow vehicle's electrical system will charge the coach batteries while in transit.
-The power converter automatically charges the coach batteries when the unit is connected to a 120 volt outside power source.
+The power converter, if installed, automatically charges the coach batteries when the unit is connected to a 120 volt outside power source.